There are about 34,530 college students earning a degree in Sociology a year. This makes it 20th most common from the 384 total majors reviewed.

 University of Chicago is among your best bets if you want to study Sociology.
 Soon after graduation, sociology students usually make around $46,217 in the first five years of their career.
 Located in Chicago, Illinois, this university is optimum for young people who flourish in an urban setting.

 You will be able to meet others from many different ethnicities thanks to UChicago's diverse campus.
 UChicago has been rated among the best for education quality for veterans and active-duty military.
 Learn more about what campus life at UChicago is like by enjoying some campus videos.

 It's hard to find a better school than Duke University if you wish to pursue Sociology as a major.
 Duke University sociology students make 24.2% more than the average sociology grad.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.

 It's hard to beat University of California - Irvine if you want to study Sociology.
-Students who graduate from the sociology program make an average of $41,299 in their early career salary and $63,455 in their mid-career salary.
+Students who graduate from this program report average early career earnings of $41,299 and mid-career earnings of $63,455.
 The setting in a major city is great for young people looking for enough possibilities for networking, adventure, and exploration.

 If you are considering UC Irvine, better hit the books.
 The typical SAT score of applicants is 1,195.
 Around 49.0% of applicants submit ACT scores, with the standard score being in the 27 range.
 See all of University of California - Irvine's rankings to learn more.